777Rob/defi-dashboard/README.md

 # DeFi Dashboard

-DeFi Dashboard is a web application built using Next.js that enables users to visualize the trading volume of PancakeSwap on both the Binance Smart Chain (BSC) and Ethereum (ETH) chains.
+DeFi Dashboard is a web application built using Next.js that enables users to visualize the trading volumes and other data of PancakeSwap DEX on both the Binance Smart Chain (BSC) and Ethereum (ETH) chains.
 It utilizes Mantine for UI components, Apollo Client for data fetching, and graphql-codegen to generate hooks for seamless integration with GraphQL APIs.

 This project is developed for the BNB chain Zero2Hero Hackathon - NodeReal Challenge, which focuses on using NodeReal standard and enhanced APIs to implement required features.